dantleech/description/README.md

 ## Contributing

-Just go ahead and create a PR, you know you need to.
+Just go ahead and create a PR, you know you need to..